What are the different rebalancing methods Betterment uses?

 Cash Flow Rebalancing

-This method involves either buying or selling—but not both at the same time—and is useful when cash flows into or out of the portfolio are happening anyway.
-Every cash flow (e.g. deposit, dividend reinvestment, or withdrawal) is used to rebalance your portfolio.
+This method involves buying or selling when cash flows into or out of your portfolio happen.
+Cash flows (such as deposits, dividend reinvestments or withdrawals) can be used to rebalance your portfolio.
 Fractional shares allow us to allocate these cash flows with a level of precision.

 Inflows: You are rebalanced whenever you make a deposit, including when you auto-deposit or receive dividends in your account.
 We use the inflow to buy the asset classes you are currently underweight in, reducing your drift.
 The result is that the need to sell in order to rebalance is reduced, which in turn reduces capital gains and tax implications.
 With sufficient inflows, the need to sell is eliminated.